Simo90/store/readme.md

-## Simple store with Laravel and VueJS
+# Simple store with Laravel (5.8) and VueJS

+## Installation

+- php artisan migrate ( create tables )
+- composer dumpautoload ( regenerates the list of all classes that need to be included )
-after instalation the project, tab: php artisan db:seed to add fake data
+- php artisan db:seed ( to add fake data )

 ## Command Line